malnaanah/coleeg/README.md

 ## How to use Coleeg
-* Open Colab notebook "file Coleeg1_App.ipynb"  from the folder "coleeg/ver1"
+* Open Colab notebook file "Coleeg1_App.ipynb"  from the folder "coleeg/ver1"
 * The notebook file is self explanatory and comments have been provided where necessary

 ## Team: